ryanmaffey/ryanmaffey.dev/posts/brave-brilliant-browser-and-the-future-of-online-advertising.md

     - Advertising
     - Privacy
     - Crypto
+    - Monetization
 ---

-I use <a href="https://brave.com/">Brave</a> as my primary web browser on all my devices and I absolutely love it.
+I use <a href="https://brave.com/" rel="noopener" target="_blank">Brave</a> as my primary web browser on all my devices and I absolutely love it.
 I want to share my favourite features of Brave and explain how its re-imagination of online advertising is beneficial for everyone and could be the future for the web that we've all been hoping for.

 ## Chromium-Based Browser

-<a href="https://www.chromium.org/Home">Chromium</a> is the foundation for a lot of web browsers these days, including <a href="https://www.google.co.uk/chrome/">Google Chrome</a> and <a href="https://microsoftedgewelcome.microsoft.com/en-gb/">Microsoft Edge</a>.
+<a href="https://www.chromium.org/Home" rel="noopener" target="_blank">Chromium</a> is the foundation for a lot of web browsers these days, including <a href="https://www.google.co.uk/chrome/" rel="noopener" target="_blank">Google Chrome</a> and <a href="https://microsoftedgewelcome.microsoft.com/en-gb/" rel="noopener" target="_blank">Microsoft Edge</a>.
 It's a solid option for any browser to build upon and has all the developer tools I know and love using right out of the box.

-It also means that you are able to install anything available in the <a href="https://chrome.google.com/webstore/category/extensions">Chrome Web Store</a>, so you can add all your favourite browser extensions.
+It also means that you are able to install anything available in the <a href="https://chrome.google.com/webstore/category/extensions" rel="noopener" target="_blank">Chrome Web Store</a>, so you can add all your favourite browser extensions.

 ## Brave Shields